 Heating systems, including heat pumps, geothermal systems, wall-mounted heaters, and forced-air systems

-Electrical systems, including interior electrical lines, doorbells and chimes, ceiling fans, garage door openers, and the fuse panel box and main breaker
+Electrical systems, including interior electrical lines, doorbells, ceiling fans, garage door openers, and the fuse panel box and main breaker

 Plumbing system, including conventional and tankless water heaters, toilets, valves, and faucets

 Home warranty plans summarize the levels of protection you can choose from.
 Our plans include three tiers of coverage:

 ShieldSilver Plan™: This is our most basic plan, which covers parts of 14 major systems in the heating and cooling, electrical, and plumbing categories.

 ShieldGold Plan™: This is our everyday plan, which offers all the benefits of the ShieldSilver™ plan but adds coverage for parts of 9 different laundry and kitchen appliances.

 ShieldPlatinum Plan™: This plan offers the ultimate protection.
 You get coverage for parts of 23 systems and appliances, as well as perks like roof leak repair, a complimentary HVAC tune-up per contract term, unlimited refrigerant, double the appliance limits, and coverage for modifications, code requirements, and permits.
 It’s the best investment we offer to protect your home.

 We use the term “members” because we think of our customers as a community.
 When you have a home warranty from American Home Shield, you are part of the AHS family.
 We’ve provided stellar service to our members for more than 50 years.